niuware/niuware.github.io/quick-docs.md

 <a name="api-multiple"></a>
 ### API Classes: Multiple Version Support

 The framework supports multiple versions for your API.
-You just need to add the version pattern as `v#.#.#` to the URL and add the API classes inside a folder corresponding to the version.
+You just need to add the version pattern as `v#.#.#` to the URL and add the API classes inside a directory corresponding to the version.

 For example if you access: